 A favourite vegetable in salads, radishes are sweet in taste, and colourful in appearance, varying from white to red, and purple to black.
 You can eat the leaves, flowers, pods and seeds, and they can be eaten raw, cooked or pickled.
-While, the oil can be extracted and used in beauty and health applications.
+While the oil can be extracted and used in beauty and health applications.
 High in nutrients, low in calories.
-Add fibre and flavour to yours meals without any excessive calorie consumption.
+Add fibre and flavour to your meals without any excessive calorie consumption.
 From aiding hydration to healing insect bites, here are 12 reasons to add radishes to your trolley this summer...

 The vegetable contains high levels of water, vitamin C, phosphorus and zinc, making radish a nourishing food for the summer months due to its hydrating properties.
 While radishes are also naturally cooling, highly regarded in eastern medicine for their ability to decrease excess heat.

 Radishes have a calming effect on the body’s digestive system, in effect relieving indigestion and bloating.
 Radishes are a natural agent for the body, helping break down stagnant food and toxins and eliminating them from the body.

 Radishes are thoughts to have toxin purging elements and are believed to help break down cancer-causing free radicals, eliminating them from the body.
 Radishes belong to the cruciferous vegetable family and contain phytonutrients, fibre, and other cancer-protecting vitamins and minerals.

 Vitamin-C, phosphorus, zinc and elements of the vitamin-B complex in radishes are useful in adding mild skin conditions.
 While the water level in radishes supports maintaining moisture levels.
 Radish even makes a good cleanser and homemade face pack.
 Due to its disinfectant properties, radishes can help clear up disorders like dry skin, rashes, and cracked skin.